ginozambe/CoinMarketCap_Scraper/README.md

 # CoinMarketCap Web Scraper

-This script fetches cryptocurrency price and market cap data from the CoinMarketCap API at minute intervals and sends the data via email.
-It allows you to track the price of any cryptocurrency symbol of your choice.
+This Python script fetches the price and market cap of a selected cryptocurrency using the CoinMarketCap API.
+Data is collected at one-minute intervals and sent to your email, allowing you to track your chosen cryptocurrency effortlessly.

 ## Features
 - Fetches cryptocurrency price and market cap data.